 Naturally, a primary concern of an international organization conducting business in China is whether they will be governed by Chinese law.
 Of particular note is whether the new Chinese law allows important data to go abroad, or what rule is in place to limit that.

 According to Article 25 of the Personal Information Protection Law, any organization or individual that conducts data activities will be required to maintain data security.
 According to the broad language of the law, if a business obtains and/or uses consumer data, or that of Chinese citizens, or of Chinese organizations, then the Chinese government will believe the law applies.

-Are outbound data transfers allowed after data localisation?
+Are outbound data transfers allowed after data localization?

-Data transmission is different from data localisation in China, but the two processes are closely linked.
+Data transmission is different from data localization in China, but the two processes are closely linked.

 According to Article 37 of the Chinese Cyber Security Law , if business purposes require to share protected data with foreign entities, a security assessment should be conducted in accordance with the measures developed by the Cyberspace Administration of China in conjunction with the relevant departments of the State Council, unless it is otherwise prescribed by any law or administrative regulation.

 Upon positive security assessment, the data can be transferred outside of China.
-However, for certain regulations on data localisation, data transfers are prohibited, for instance when the data pertains to state secrets.
+However, for certain regulations on data localization, data transfers are prohibited, for instance when the data pertains to state secrets.